Framfield

-Framfield is a village and civil parish in the Wealden District of East Sussex, England.
-The village is located two miles (3 km) east of Uckfield; the settlements of Blackboys, Palehouse and Halland form part of the parish area of 6,700 acres (2,706 ha).
+Framfield is a village and civil parish in the Wealden district of East Sussex, England.
+The village is located two miles (3 km) east of Uckfield; the settlements of Blackboys and Palehouse form part of the parish area of 6,700 acres (2,706 ha).

 History

 It is likely that Framfield came into existence in the 9th century.
 Saxon invaders established many settlements along the Weald: the final -field in its name means a clearing in the forest to build such a place.
 The village is mentioned in the Domesday Book (Framelle); part of the church has Norman stonework.

 John Levett died holding the manor of Framfield in 1552.
 He was succeeded by his son Laurence.
 By 1590 the manor of Framfield, which had been in the Levett family for centuries, came to Bromley and Branthwaite by letters patent in the reign of Queen Elizabeth I. Within several years it was in the hands of Thomas Sackville, Lord Buckhurst and through marriage ultimately came to John Tufton, 2nd Earl of Thanet.
 Richard Sackville, 5th Earl of Dorset subsequently purchased the manor of Framfield from the Earls Thanet.